usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Frontmatter/background.md

 * **Supporting Non-technical Capabilities** are a set of non-technical supporting *actions* generally needed from manufacturers or other third parties to support common cybersecurity controls that protect an organization’s devices as well as device data, systems, and ecosystems.

 Both types of capabilities are vital to a customer organization’s ability to implement security controls that the organization has allocated for their information systems.
-Figure 1 illustrates how device cybersecurity capabilities and supporting non-technical capabilities (grouped together as "Device Cybersecurity Requirements") support system/organizational security capabilities, which in turn satisfy organizational security requirements.
+Figure 1 illustrates how device cybersecurity capabilities and supporting non-technical capabilities (grouped together as "Security Functionality") support system/organizational security capabilities, which in turn satisfy organizational security requirements.